brilliantFire/brilliantFire.github.io/_posts/2018-05-21-EDA-gene-expression-data-part-1-multidimensional-scaling.md

 The variance of the distribution of unnormalized library sizes (top panel below) is greater than that of the normalized ones (bottom panel).

-For more detail about TMM normalization, check out [the original 2010 paper by Robinson & Oshlack](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2010-11-3-r25).
+I'm obviously leaving out a lot about TMM normalization.
+For more detail about it, check out [the original 2010 paper by Robinson & Oshlack](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2010-11-3-r25).

 ### Visualizing genetic profiles using multidimensional scaling
 ##### Sweet!
 What's next?
-So now we have our filtered matrix of gene expression counts for the 377 samples.
+So now we have our filtered matrix of gene expression counts and have normalized for technical variations among the 377 samples.
 We can think of our samples as points in a 22,377-dimension space (that's the number of genes we have left after filtering).
 To visualize any relationships between them, we'll have to transform the samples from the original space into meaningful lower dimensions.

 ##### What is multidimensional scaling (MDS)?
 Multidimensional scaling is a way of examining the similarity (or dissimilarity) among samples/observations.
 It has some things in common with principal components analysis.
-The version of the `plotMDS` function available in the `edgeR` library is designed to first compute a measure of differential expression (for example, the \\(log_2\\) fold change in Dementia samples versus No Dementia samples) for each gene.
+The version of the `plotMDS` function available in the `edgeR` library is designed to first compute a measure of differential expression (for example, the \\(log_2\\) fold change in "Dementia" samples versus "No Dementia" samples) for each gene.
 Then, using a subset of the *most differentially expressed genes* (the default is the top 500), it computes the distance matrix between samples.
 It uses a 'centered' version of that distance matrix in an eigenvalue decomposition.

 ##### What MDS can and can't tell us
-I really like the example in the [Wikipedia article for MDS](https://en.wikipedia.org/wiki/Multidimensional_scaling) of the kind of problem best-suited for this kind of analysis.
+I really like the example in the [Wikipedia article for MDS](https://en.wikipedia.org/wiki/Multidimensional_scaling) of the kind of problem MDS is good for.
 Basically, if you're given the aerial (or 'as the crow flies') distances between cities, you can use MDS to discover their coordinates on a map.
 And while you *can't* use MDS to make conclusions with respect to the original, super-high-dimensional space, you *can* use it to infer something about the similarity/dissimilarity between samples.
 That is: *samples that are closer together in the MDS plot are more similar to each other than samples that are far away*.

 ##### Why do it for this project?
 Again, the ultimate goal is to look for genes (or groups of genes) whose expression levels might be good predictors of dementia.
 One problem is that, even after filtering, there are still 22,377 potential predictors.
-Including all potential interactions and a constant, that's \\( 2^{22,377} \\) potential terms in a final linear model of dementia status, even before adding in the other predictors we have.
-We need a way of limiting that further.
-Another issue is biology, and the fact that differences between samples that we *already know about* are likely to dominate.
+Including those 22,377 predictors, all potential interactions, and a constant, that's \\( 2^{22,377} \\) potential terms in a final linear model of dementia status, even before adding in the other predictors we have.
+Obviously, we need a way to limit that.

-*Put another way*, things like the donor's sex or the region of the brain that was sampled are likely to account for the majority of differences between the expression profiles.
+Another issue is biology, and the fact that differences between samples that we *already know about* are likely to dominate. *Put another way*, things like the donor's sex or the region of the brain that was sampled are likely to account for the majority of differences between expression profiles.
 If that's the case, we should see evidence to that effect in the MDS plots.
 If we do, I might be better off splitting the gene expression data up into those groups (males and females, different brain regions) and looking for differentially expressed genes within them.

-**Phew!**
+**Phew!** Still with me? :) Ok!

-Still with me? :) Ok!
-So let's do the thing.
+Let's do the thing.
 We're going to store the results of the `plotMDS` function in the variable `logFC_500`.
 We'll use the \\(log_2\\) fold changes as the measure of differential expression and use the top 500 differentially expressed genes for the distance matrix.
 We have the option of telling it how many dimensions in the transformed space to give us coordinates for; I'm choosing `ndim = 4` here.
+Keep in mind that, much like PCA, most of the differences between expression profiles will be captured in the first few dimensions.

 The coordinates for the samples in the four new dimensions are stored in `logFC_500$cmdscale.out`. `plotMDS` automatically outputs a plot of the data in the first two dimensions.